tomatolog/manticore/docs/3_indexing/xmlpipe2_data_source.rst

 xmlpipe2 data source
 --------------------

-xmlpipe2 lets you pass arbitrary full-text and attribute data to Sphinx in yet another custom XML format.
+xmlpipe2 lets you pass arbitrary full-text and attribute data to Manticore in yet another custom XML format.
 It also allows to specify the schema (ie. the set of fields and attributes) either in the XML stream itself, or in the source settings.